August 3 2023 | 12 Min Read

 There is a place for automation in supply chain management.
 There’s no question that a great many supply chain processes can and should be placed on rails, whether organizationally or via management software.

-In fact, IL2000’s TMS is built to achieve exactly that.
-Using our transportation management system, you can instantly generate shipping quotes, compare carrier rates, or track shipments across multiple modalities.
+In fact, IL2000’s transportation management system (TMS) is built to achieve exactly that.
+Using our TMS, you can instantly generate shipping quotes, compare carrier rates, or track shipments across multiple modalities.
 Processes that might have taken hours of process work or negotiation can happen instantly using this platform.
 Moreover, because they’re automated, they’re accurate and reliable.

 But there’s a reason we don’t describe ourselves as a software-only company.